Peach Hand Pies

 This page contains affiliate links.
 For more information please read my Disclosure Policy.

-They’re simple, but delicious.
-No winter spices, just a quick mix of peaches and sugar in a flaky dough that’s easy to make from scratch.
+It’s just a quick mix of peaches and sugar in a flaky dough that’s easy to make from scratch.
 They’re truly a celebration of peach flavor, and an easy dessert to make ahead for your next summer cookout.

 Ingredients